texworld/betterbib/README.md

 MRREVIEWER = {Melina A. Freitag},
 }
 ```
-by simply calling
+simply by calling
 ```
-betterbib in.bib out.bib
+$ betterbib in.bib out.bib
 ```

 At the moment, the only BetterBib backend is the